resizes/blog/blog/2025-02-17-sftp/index.md

 sftp> put test_file.txt
 ```

-If everything has gone well, we should be able to see our file in the SFTPGo UI and if you go to the S3 bucket, you should also be able to see the file stored there.
+If everything has gone well, it should be possible to see our file in the SFTPGo UI and if you go to the S3 bucket, you should also be able to see the file stored there.

 # Resources